 "Come Dressed for Learning" is a motto.
+For "lost and found" purposes, it is recommended that removable pieces of clothing be marked with the student's name.
 When parents know and understand the dress regulations it helps us maintain a positive learning environment.
 If you are not sure whether an outfit is acceptable for school, the list below can be used as a guide.
-As per LPS policy, consideration will be made for students who wear special clothing as required by religious beliefs or disability.